Are Fitness Trackers Worth It — and Can You Trust Their Data?

 Oura Ring: Focused on sleep and HRV, less helpful during workouts

 Budget devices often perform worse, especially in step count and heart rate during movement.
 Premium models generally offer better consistency and build quality.
+See our rankings for the best fitness trackers and smart watches.

 Are Fitness Trackers a Good Investment?